RAF Fauld explosion

-The RAF Fauld explosion was a military accident which occurred at 11:11 am on Monday, 27 November 1944 at the RAF Fauld underground munitions storage depot in Staffordshire, England.
-It was one of the largest non-nuclear explosions in history and the largest on UK soil.

-Between 3500 and 4000 tonne of ordnance exploded, mostly high explosives.
-The explosion crater has a depth of 100 ft and a maximum width of 1007 ft although different sources have exaggerated this size.
-The crater is still visible just south of Fauld, to the east of Hanbury, Staffordshire.
-It is now known as the Hanbury Crater.
+The RAF Fauld explosion occurred during the Second World War at the RAF Fauld underground munitions storage depot in Staffordshire, England at 11:11 am on Monday, 27 November 1944.
+The blast, which was one of the largest non-nuclear explosions in history, detonated between 3500 and 4000 tonne of high explosive military ordnance.
+It created an explosion crater with a depth of 100 ft and a maximum width of 1007 ft.

-A nearby reservoir containing 450000 m3 of water was obliterated in the incident, along with several buildings including a complete farm.
-Flooding caused by the destruction of the reservoir added to the damage caused by the explosion.
+A reservoir containing 450000 m3 of water was obliterated, along with nearby buildings and an entire farm.
+Flooding from the reservoir added to the destruction.

 A combination of the power of the explosion and wartime censorship in the UK means that the exact death toll is uncertain; it is believed that about 70 people died in the explosion and resulting flood.
+The crater, which is now known as the Hanbury Crater, is still visible just south of Fauld, to the east of Hanbury, Staffordshire.